Places to Live

 After your two-year live-on requirement, you're free to live off campus.
 But many rising Third and Fourth Years decide to stay on campus for the convenience and community.
 Each of these apartment buildings is centrally located.
 And you're likely to find a unit configuration that fits you and your friends.

-Ridgeline is very close to the Ritchie Center athletic facilities.
+Lynn Marie Apartments is on the north end of campus, close to the Ritchie Center athletic facilities, the Health & Counseling Center, and Ricketson Law Building.
 Interstate 25 and the light rail station are nearby too.
-You'll live in a one or two bedroom unit with a kitchen, living room, and bathroom.Learn More
+You'll live in a furnished studio, one-bedroom, or two-bedroom unit with a living room, kitchen, and bathroom.Lynn Marie

 University Lofts is a short walk to the Daniels College of Business and Anderson Academic Commons.
 You can live alone or with friends.
 University Lofts has studios, two bedrooms, and four bedrooms, including four bedroom lofts.Learn More